-The Texas assessment program uses the following types of sampling designs to collect data for the purpose of field testing, audits, and empirical research studies (such as linking studies, linguistic accommodations studies and comparability studies).
+The Texas assessment program uses the following sampling designs to collect data for the purpose of field testing, audits, and research studies (for example, linking studies, linguistic accommodations studies, cognitive labs, and comparability studies.)

-PROBABILITY SAMPLING
+PROBABILITY SAMPLE

 In a probability sample, all sampling units have a known probability of being selected.
 Probability sampling requires that the number of sampling units in the target population is known.
 For example, if the student is the sampling unit, probability sampling would require an accurate list of all the students in the target population.
-Random selection, meaning that each sampling unit has the same probability of being selected from the list of sampling units, is a key element of probability sampling.
 The three major types of probability sampling designs are:

-- Simple random sampling-All sampling units in the target population have the same probability of being selected. - Stratified sampling-The list of sampling units is first grouped (i.e., stratified) according to variables of interest; then a random sample is selected from each group. - Cluster sampling-The list of all sampling units is first grouped into clusters according to variables of interest.
-Then, unlike stratified sampling, a predetermined number of clusters are randomly selected.
+- Simple random sampling-All sampling units in the target population have the same probability of being selected. - Stratified sampling-The sampling units are first grouped (i.e., stratified) according to variables of interest; then a random sample is selected from each group. - Cluster sampling-The sampling units are first grouped into clusters according to variables of interest.
+Then, unlike stratified sampling, a predetermined number of clusters is randomly selected.
 All sampling units within the selected clusters are observed.

 Regardless of the type of probability sampling design used, one decision that needs to be made is whether to sample with or without replacement.
-To help clarify the distinction between the two sampling methods, consider first simple random sampling with replacement and then simple random sampling without replacement.
-First, suppose that a simple random sample with replacement of size n is obtained from a population of N. In this case, when a sampling unit is randomly selected, that unit remains eligible to be selected again.
+To help clarify this distinction, consider simple random sampling with replacement and simple random sampling without replacement.
+First, suppose that a simple random sample with replacement of size n is obtained from a population of size N. In this case, when a sampling unit is randomly selected, that unit remains eligible to be selected again.
 In other words, after the sample is "picked," it is also "put back" and can be selected again.
-When sampling with replacement, a sampling unit might be selected multiple times and have its data duplicated in the resulting samples of size n.
+When sampling with replacement, a sampling unit might be selected multiple times and its data would be duplicated in the resulting samples of size n.